 Book sellers have Saint John of God in their corner.

 Saint John of God is what reporters today would call a “great story.”
 John was born in Portugal in 1495–just a few years after Columbus “sailed the blue.”
 He came from modest devout parents.
 As a youth, he was innocent and virtuous.
 But when he joined the military of the King of Spain, Charles V, well that’s when things went south.
 According to Butler, the “licentiousness of his companions” led him to lose his fear of and devotion to God.
-Eventually, he renewed his faith, but not after he had done some things that he would regret for the rest of his left.
+Eventually, he renewed his faith, but not after he had done some things that he would regret for the rest of his life.

 Traveling to Africa, he prayed, repented, and slavishly served a Portuguese gentlemen and his family who had fallen on hard times.
 He left Africa and traveled to Granada where he started to sell little devotional books and statues as something fitting a pious man that might help others find virtue.
 His brief bookselling days earned him the title of Patron Saint of Booksellers (including others involved in the book trade) long after his death.